-John Davis, still recovering from major surgery, reported that the advent of the Facebook page, with its potential for instant answers to queries, has resulted in requests for books from the excellent and well-stocked Library falling to virtually nil.
-The literature, to which has now been added the Circle Record, is physically demanding in size, and he appealed to take it over for another member to take it over.
+John Davis, still recovering from major surgery, reported that the advent of the Facebook page, with its potential for instant answers to members' queries, has resulted in requests for books from the excellent and well-stocked Library falling to virtually nil.
+The literature, to which has now been added the Circle Record, is physically demanding in size, and he appealed for another member to take it over.